Rotary, Linear, and Friction Stir Welding Differences

 There are a variety of friction welding techniques to choose from, and each offers its own unique advantages.
 Which one will accommodate your manufacturing demands?
 Read on to find out.

-• Rotary Friction Welding — most popular type of friction welding and used for parts where at least one piece is rotationally-symmetrical such as tube or bar.
+• Rotary Friction Welding — most popular type of friction welding and used for parts where at least one piece is rotationally-symmetrical, such as a tube or bar.

-• Friction Stir Welding — often used for aluminum plates, extrusions, and sheets where seam or butt welds are made between thin components without a restriction on the component length.
+• Friction Stir Welding — often used for aluminum plates, extrusions, and sheets, where seam or butt welds are made between thin components.

 How It Works

-• Rotary Friction Welding: a solid-state process in which one part is rotated at a high speed, and then pressed against another part that is held stationary.
+Rotary Friction Welding is a solid-state process in which one part is rotated at a high speed, and then pressed against another part that is held stationary.
 The resulting friction heats the parts, causing them to forge together.

-• Linear Friction Welding: a solid-state process in which one part moves in a linear motion at a high speed.
+Linear friction welding is a solid-state process in which one part moves in a linear motion at a high speed.
 This is pressed against another part that is kept stationary.
-The resulting friction heats the parts, causing them to forge together.
+The resulting friction heats the parts, causing them to forge together into a linear weld.

-• Friction Stir Welding: A solid-state joining process in which a pin tool rotates against the seam, between the two stationary parts, to create extremely high-quality, high-strength joints with low distortion.
+Friction Stir Welding is a solid-state joining process in which a pin tool rotates against the seam between the two stationary parts.
+This allows the FSW machine to create extremely high-quality, high-strength joints with low distortion.

 Advantages